 For example, a wholesaler might be more kicked about a flat scheme on uplift, while a true seller will appreciate better selling tools.
 Younger people would be more open to transacting with you in an online or an App led mechanism.

 For each bucket create an impactful intervention.
-These could be schemes on purchase, foreign trip schemes or emotional rewards like birthday wishes.
-“Sometime ego rewards do what money can’t do.”
+These could be schemes on purchases, foreign trip schemes, or emotional rewards like birthday wishes.
+“Sometimes ego rewards do what money can’t do.”

 Certainty and robustness in a loyalty program is highly valued among the channel partners.
 However the nature of these programs is such that they become a routine for the organizations and eventually the firms loses interest in these programs.

 Thus it is a better idea to outsource the management of all repetitive and clerical tasks, so that they get done- everytime.
 By outsourcing, it forces the organizations to define program KPI’s and enforce the achievement of the same.

 The marketing managers often have changing priorities and they may lose focus on those repetitive tasks, outsourcing ensures somebody is on it all the time also, it takes away the dependency of the marketing manager.